-Prior authorization (PA) is not required for people who are not enrolled in a BHO, FIMC or BHSO plan, but are eligible for specialized mental health services.
+Prior authorization (PA) is not required for eligible AI/AN people who are not enrolled in a BHO, integrated managed care plan, or BHSO plan, but are eligible for specialized mental health services.

 The agency covers professional inpatient mental health services when provided by a psychiatrist, P-ARNP, or PMHNP-BC.